EOG Resources, Inc. (EOG): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-While technically a spin-off, the key figure leading the transition to an independent EOG Resources was Mark Papa, who served as the Chairman and CEO from 1999 until 2013.
-He spearheaded the separation from the troubled parent company, Enron.
+While the company was a spin-off, the key figure who led the transition to the independent EOG Resources was Mark Papa, who served as the Chairman and Chief Executive Officer from 1999 until 2013.
+He was the one who steered the ship away from Enron's eventual collapse.

 Initial capital/funding

-As a spin-off, EOG Resources wasn't funded through typical venture capital.
-It became independent by distributing its stock to Enron shareholders in August 1999, starting its public life with the assets and operational structure developed under Enron Oil & Gas.
+As a spin-off, EOG was not funded via traditional venture capital.
+Instead, it became an independent public company in August 1999 by distributing its stock to Enron shareholders, starting its public life with the existing assets and operational structure of Enron Oil & Gas.

 Year Key Event Significance

 1999 Spin-off from Enron Corp.
-Became an independent public company (NYSE: EOG), distancing itself from Enron's eventual collapse and allowing focus on exploration and production.
+Became an independent, publicly traded entity (NYSE: EOG), allowing a singular focus on exploration and production, free from the parent company's issues.

 EOG Resources, Inc. (EOG) Ownership Structure

-• Ezra Y. Yacob: Chairman and Chief Executive Officer
+• Ezra Yacob: Chairman of the Board and Chief Executive Officer (CEO).
+He also served as President before taking the top role.

 EOG Resources, Inc. (EOG) Mission and Values